4-20ma/4-20ma.github.io/source/_posts/20160911-modbus-master-100-released.md

 <!-- more -->

 #### Features
-The following Modbus functions have been implemented:
+The following Modbus functions are available:

 Discrete Coils/Flags